 My approach to assisting writers includes the use of compassion, humor, and pragmatism, and I combine insights from my background as a psychologist with practical advice for negotiating the daily challenges of the writing life.
 In addition to The Blocked Writer’s Book of the Dead, my writing includes a chapter in the edited volume Process and Organizational Redesign, several magazine and newsletter articles, and more than a hundred songs.
+In 2013 I co-authored an article addressing writing productivity improvement for lawyers that was published in the New Mexico Law Review, and I recently wrote a chapter in the online book; Write Nonfiction Now, edited by Nina Amir.
+I have also published a short story collection, Short Hot Flashes..
 I was the 2010 – 2011 President of the Central Coast Writers Branch of the California Writers Club and was recipient of their Centennial Short Story Award in 2009.
-In addition, I won the Monterey Weekly’s 2010 Short Story Contest and was runner up in 2012 and 2014.
-In 2013 I co-authored an article addressing writing productivity improvement for lawyers that was published in the New Mexico Law Review, and this year I published a short story collection, Short Hot Flashes.
+In addition, I won the Monterey Weekly’s 2010 100 Word Short Story Contest and was runner up in 2012 and 2014, and was winner of the Ojai Art Center’s Short Story Contest in 2014.